Anti-Bribery & Corruption — Module 1 of 4

 Decision Point 1 of 3

-Tuesday, 5:25 PM.
-You have the facts: £5,000 of hospitality, ten times the policy threshold, accepted during an active contract renewal with no pre-approval.
-David doesn't think there's a problem.
-Helen wants to talk tomorrow morning.
-What you do in the next 12 hours determines whether this stays a policy breach or becomes a potential criminal exposure.
+Tuesday, 5:25 PM. £5,000 of hospitality, ten times the policy threshold, accepted during an active contract renewal with no pre-approval.
+David sees no problem.
+Helen wants to talk tomorrow.
+The next 12 hours decide whether this stays a policy breach or becomes criminal exposure.

 What is your first action?